i3detroit/Automatic-IoT-module-programming/README.md

 ## board
 Type of esp board. esp01_1m for tasmota.
 Usually d1_mini, nodemcuv2, etc. for custom.

+## ip_addr
+(Optional, mostly) The IP address of the device on your network, for OTA flashing.
+If it's not set, the script will query it with `cmnd/topic/status 5`, which works for devices running Tasmota and as long as you aren't changing the device's topic.
+Not required for serial flashing.

 ## hass_template
 (Optional) Which template file to use from ./hass_templates (light, light_rgb, generic, etc.)